ainfinum/CarND-Behavioral-Cloning/README.md

 [Track 2 video, github](./track1.mp4)

 This result gives a rough idea of what this model is capable of.
 I've tried to run the model on the first track with the speed of 30 MPH but the car fell off the road.
-It looks that for high speed I need to gather more training data.
+Perhaps for high speed the model should be trained more on data collected from the track 1.

 It would be nice to test it in the real world so I'm planning to use this model to control RC car with a camera and Raspberry Pi 3 B+ on board.